Mathématique: Chapter 57

 “How can I help most?”
 Ginn asked.

 “Well, it’ll take some time to get you up to speed.”
 He looked back over his shoulder at Greer and James, to make sure they were listening.
 “There’s a good chance we’re going into the field.
-Where by ‘field’ I mean Cambridge, Massachusetts, to do a very delicate extraction of a math professor who doesn’t remember that we’re the good guys.
-Not sure if we’re gonna bring you along or not.”
+Where by ‘field’ I mean Cambridge, Massachusetts, to do a very delicate extraction of a math professor who doesn’t remember we’re the good guys.
+Not sure if we’ll bring you along or not.”

 “New Earthlings attract attention,” Greer said quietly.

-“Sir,” Greer added belatedly.
+“Sir,” Greer added.

 “True,” Young said.
 “But this one can probably spot an LA operative trying to blend in with the regular Boston crowd.”
 He flicked his eyes to Ginn, then back to Greer.